-Procedures for the issuing of an IECEx Test and Assessment Report (ExTR)
+Procedures for the issuing of an IECEx Test Report (ExTR)

-The procedure outlined in Section 2 of OD 009 is augmented as follows.
+The procedure outlined in Section 2 of OD 009 is augmented as shown below.
 The step references are as used in Section 2, with additional steps identified with additional suffix letters.
-Where only one independent verifier is required (i.e. for level of protection sc), the steps related to the additional independent verifiers shall be ignored.
-The Steps of Section 2 in IECEx OD 009 shall be varied as follows:
+Where only one independent verifier is required (that is for level of protection “sc”), the steps related to the additional independent verifiers shall be ignored.

 OD 009 Step 1:

-The manufacturer’s application shall include a draft ignition hazard assessment prepared in accordance with Clause 9 of IEC 60079-33 and a draft assessment and test specification prepared in accordance with Clause 8 of IEC 60079-33 in addition to the data normally required.
+The manufacturer’s application shall include a draft ignition hazard assessment prepared in accordance with Clause 9 of IEC 60079-33 and a draft assessment and test specification prepared in accordance with Clause 8 of IEC 60079-33, in addition to the data normally required.

 OD 009 Step 2:

 The contract review shall specifically include an evaluation of the competence of the ExCB and its associated ExTL to complete the work on the specific methods of protection identified by the manufacturer in the draft assessment and test specification (in relation to the ExCB/ExTL scope accepted by IECEx).
+If it is intended to use independent verifiers from other organisations, the competence of the staff of those organisations shall also be evaluated.

-The ExCB in conjunction with its ExTL shall review the draft assessment and testing specification and either accept the proposal or initiate communication with the manufacturer to revise the document.
+The ExCB in conjunction with its ExTL shall review the draft assessment and testing plan and the draft ignition hazard assessment, and either accept the proposal or initiate communication with the manufacturer to revise the document.

 Additional Step 2a:

-The ExCB shall determine the required independent verifiers to be involved in the process according to the required EPL of Ex “s” equipment, from within its listing of independent verifiers.
+The ExCB shall determine the required independent verifiers to be involved in the process according to the required EPL of Ex “s” equipment, from within its listing of independent verifiers and, if used, independent verifiers in other organizations with which they have an agreement.

-The ExCB shall appoint independent verifiers from the ExCB’s internal ExCB / ExTL list, maintaining a record of name, details of experience and how the requirements of IEC 60079-33 are met.
+The ExCB shall appoint independent verifiers, maintaining a record of name, details of experience and how the requirements of IEC 60079-33 are met.

 Additional Step 2b:

-Should the ExCB not have the required number of independent verifiers according to IEC 60079-33, then the ExCB shall inform the applicant and withdraw from the application.
+Should the ExCB not be able to appoint the required number of independent verifiers according to IEC 60079-33, then the ExCB shall inform the applicant and withdraw from the application.

 OD 009 Step 4:

 This shall be a refinement of the draft plan accepted at Step 2.
-According to the EPL as specified in IEC 60079-33 all independent verifiers (1), (2) and (3) where more than one independent verifier is required, shall agree on the test/assessment plan prior to commencing test and assessment.
+According to the EPL as specified in IEC 60079-33, the compiler and the independent verifier (1), along with independent verifiers (2) and (3) where more than one independent verifier is required, shall agree on the assessment and test plan, based on the ignition hazard assessment, prior to commencing assessment and testing.

 OD 009 Step 6:

-Once the Test/Assessment Plan has been agreed by all independent verifiers the ExTL associated with the ExCB to whom the application has been made, may then undertake the tests/assessments.
+Once the assessment and testing plan, based on the ignition hazard assessment, has been agreed by the compiler and all independent verifiers, the ExTL associated with the ExCB to whom the application has been made, may undertake the assessment and testing.

-OD 009 Step 7:

-A draft ExTR, as prepared by the ExTL shall be reviewed and agreed by all the independent verifiers (when more than one independent verifier is required by IEC 60079-33) prior to the ExTR being finalised for final endorsement by the ExCB.

-Additional Step 9a:
+Additional Step 8a:

-The ExCB shall prepare “QA” requirements as an Annex to the ExTR detailing any specific issues related to quality surveillance of the manufacturing activity for the product.
+Where a certificate is to be issued, the ExCB shall prepare “QA” requirements as an Annex to the ExTR detailing any specific issues related to quality surveillance of the manufacturing activity for the product.
 This shall, in principle, stand as an additional part of the Annex to ISO/IEC 80079-34 prescribing the specific additional information necessary to be assessed when completing the QAR activity related to the product.
 Refer to Annex B for an example of the Reporting Form to be attached to the ExTR.

-Additional Step 9b:
+Additional Step 8b:

-The ExTR, including the Annex of “QA” requirements, is also to be reviewed and, if acceptable, approved by all independent verifiers.
+A draft ExTR (including the “QA” requirements as applicable), as prepared by the ExTL, shall be reviewed and agreed by the compiler and all the independent verifiers (when more than one independent verifier is required by IEC 60079-33) prior to the ExTR being finalised for endorsement by the ExCB.

 Procedures for the Issuing of an IECEx Certificate of Conformity (IECEx CoC)